-it is the victim's choice whether or not to make such a report and victims have the right to decline involvement with the police.
-The MCC Police or the Title IX Coordinator will assist any victim with notifying the local police agency of jurisdiction if they so desire.
-Local police may or may not share the report with the College, hence, if a victim wants MCC to be aware of the assault or act of domestic violence, dating violence or stalking, he or she should also notify MCC Police and/or the Title IX Coordinator.
-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator by calling, writing, or coming into the office to report in person and to the MCC Police Department (if the victim so desires.)
+Although the College strongly encourages all members of its community to report violations of this policy to law enforcement (on campus or off campus), it is the victim's choice whether or not to make such a report and victims have the right to decline involvement with the police.
+Campus Police or the Title IX Coordinator will assist any victim with notifying the local police agency of jurisdiction if they so desire.
+Local police may or may not share the report with the College, hence, if a victim wants MCC to be aware of the assault or act of domestic violence, dating violence or stalking, he or she should also notify Campus Police and/or the Title IX Coordinator.
+If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator by calling, writing, or coming into the office to report in person and to the Campus Police Department (if the victim so desires.)
 The College will provide resources on campus, off campus, or both that include medical and health to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking, and will apply appropriate disciplinary procedures to those who violate College policies.
-The College follows procedures that afford a prompt response to charges of sexual assault, domestic or dating violence, and stalking, to maintain confidentiality and fairness consistent with applicable members of its community to report violations of this policy to law enforcement (on campus or off campus),
+The College follows procedures that afford a prompt response to charges of sexual assault, domestic or dating violence, and stalking, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.